Raft (video game): Setting

 In the near future, climate change and rising temperatures have caused the polar ice caps to melt, flooding the entire planet and leaving almost no dry land to settle on.
 Civilization collapsed as desperate plans to reverse the flooding failed or were abandoned.
-Eventually, the world's elite decided to abandon dry land altogether to live on floating cities, while the rest of the population are left to fend for themselves in a flooded world.

-The player takes on the role of a Forward Scout, a survivor who ventures out into the open sea in search of habitable land and resources.
+Eventually, the world's elite decided to abandon dry land altogether to live in floating cities, while the rest of the population is left to fend for themselves in a flooded world.
+The player (named Maya) unveils the game's storyline, in which the world has been deserted, while the player character is searching for her husband and daughter.
+On her journey, she discovers various locations, such as a crashed yacht, a large land mass that seems to be a wildlife reserve, a shantytown built out of scrap metal, and a large dome-like structure floating in the ocean that served as a haven for civilization.
+The notebook the player acquires at the start tracks the story progression, with each major location visited marked with separate entries.